-6, The Senate shall have the sole power to try all Impeachments When sitting for that purpose, they anall be on oath or affirmation.
-When the President of the Confederate States is tried, the Chief Justice Shall preside; and no person shall be convicted with-
+.
+The Senate shall have the sole power to try all impeachments.
+When sitting for that purpose, they shall be on oath or affirmation.
+When the President of the Confederate States is tried, the Chief Justice shall preside; and he person shall be convicted withtend further than to removal from office, and disqualification to hold and enjoy any office of honor, trust or profit, under the Confederate States; but the party con- | Congress. victed shall, nevertheless, be liable and subject to in-

-7. Judgment in cases of impeachment shall not extend further than to removal from office, and disqualfication to hold and enjoy any office of honor, trust or Sprofit under the Confederate States; but the party-concted shalls nevertheless, be liable and subject to inetment, trial, judgment and punishment, according
+Section-4.

-Section 4.
-I. The times, places and manner of holding elecns for Senators and Representatives shall be precribed in each State by the Legislature thereof, sub-Lect to the provisions of this Constitution; but the Concress may, at any time, by law make or alter such regulations, except as to the times and places of choos-
+The times, places and manner of holding elections for Senators and Representatives shall be preject to the provisions of this Constitution; but the Con- be, for the erection of forts, magazines, arsenals, dockgress may, at any time, by law make or after such | yards and other needful buildings; and regulations, except as to the times and places of choosng Senators.